imarri01/Transform_and_Analyze_with_SQL/QA.md

 ![Alt text](/data_quality/dq_results.png)

 The below query was executed against our `dq_summary` table.
-The JSON result is shown after the SQL, indicating that we have `376` of the total `15134` records in the `all_sessions` table that have productSKUs that failed our quality checks.
+The JSON result is shown after the SQL, indicating that we have `376` of the total `15134` records in the `all_sessions` table that have `productSKU` that failed our quality checks.
 It also shows that all `userid` in the `analytics` table contain `NULL` values.

 ```sql
 SELECT